snyk/driftctl/docs/new-resource.md

 # Add new resources

-First you need to understand how driftctl scan works.
-Here you'll find a global overview of the step that compose the scan:
+First, you need to understand how `driftctl scan` works.
+Here you'll find a global overview of the steps that compose the scan:

 ![Diagram](media/generalflow.png)

-And here you'll see a more detailed flow of the retrieving resource sequence from remote:
+Then, you'll find below a more detailed flow of how we handle the enumeration and the fetching of resource's details from the remote:

 ![Diagram](media/resource.png)

 ## Defining the resource

-First step would be to add a file under `pkg/resource/<providername>/resourcetype.go`.
+First step would be to add a file called `pkg/resource/<providername>/<resourcetype>.go`.
-This file will define a const string that will be the resource type identifier in driftctl.
+This file will define a string constant that will be the resource type identifier in driftctl.

-Optionally, if your resource is to be supported by driftctl experimental deep mode, you can add a function that will be applied to this resource when it's created.
-This allows to prevent useless diff to be displayed.
+Optionally, if your resource is to be supported by driftctl experimental deep mode, you can add a function that will be applied to this resource at creation.
+This allows to prevent useless diffs to be displayed.
-You can also add some metadata to fields so they are compared or displayed differently.
+You can also add metadata to fields so that they are compared or displayed differently.

-For example this defines the `aws_iam_role` resource :
+For example this defines the `aws_iam_role` resource:

 ```go
 const AwsIamRoleResourceType = "aws_iam_role"